apache/libcloud/docs/committer_guide.rst

 5. Upload the release artifacts and start a [VOTE] thread
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Upload all release artifacts including the ``whl`` files to your people.apache.org
+Upload all release artifacts including the ``whl`` files to the dist dev SVN
-space.
-Then start a [VOTE] thread on the dev@libcloud.apache.org mailing list.
+repository at https://dist.apache.org/repos/dist/dev/libcloud/.
+Then start a
+[VOTE] thread on the dev@libcloud.apache.org mailing list.

 Once the vote has passed tag the release with a new tag, removing the ``-tentative`` postfix.
 Upload the release artifacts to Apache servers and Pypi.